Skip to content

 • dry-run mode: preview every action before making changes.

-install it as a standalone CLI tool into a dedicated environment:
+1. Install as a standalone CLI tool (recommended):

-after installation, set up basic configurations by placing a [tool.uv-ship] table in your pyrproject.toml.
+2. Set up basic configurations by placing a [tool.uv-ship] table in your pyproject.toml.

 Prefer to set an explicit version?
 Use uv-ship version 1.2.0 instead of bumping.